-Timm Büchner is the Institutional Partnership Advisor for NRC Flüchtlingshilfe.
+Timm Büchner is the Senior Institutional Partnership Advisor and Team Leader of the Programme Team for NRC Flüchtlingshilfe.
 He joined in early 2018 after working with both international humanitarian NGOs and the Red Cross in Berlin over the last decade.
 Mr Büchner's field experience is shown through his work in Kosovo, Afghanistan, Russia, Pakistan and Sri Lanka in humanitarian and development settings.
 He holds a Master's degree in International Development Management from the Open University and is an election observer with the Organisation for Security and Co-operation in Europe.

 At NRC Flüchtlingshilfe, Mr Büchner is responsible for strategic relations with German donors, in particular the Federal Foreign Office (FFO), the Federal Ministry for Economic Cooperation and Development (BMZ), GIZ and KfW.

 Katharina Lahr is the Grants Co-ordinator for a Global Covid-19 project at NRC Flüchtlingshilfe, funded by the Federal Foreign Office (FFO).
 She joined NRC in July 2020.